livebook-dev/livebook/docs/deployment/fips.md

 This means that your elixir/erlang environmet was NOT compiled with FIPS enabled.

 ### Docker example
 To do this in docker, you will need to build it a little bit differently.
-You can see a full example below.
+You can see a mini example below.
 This should be considered psuedo code, you will want to adapt it to your needs.
 You should consider having a base image for the erlang/elixir portion with FIPS turned on and then overlay with a [multi stage build](https://docs.docker.com/build/building/multi-stage/).

 ```docker